Beer chicken braaied brilliantly

 Up your braai game this summer by tucking this easy, succulent beer chicken recipe under your belt.

-On a glorious day in the Mother City a few weeks ago, we made this juicy dish.
 You can use a half empty beer can on which you’ll need to squat your chicken, or use the simpler and sturdier option of the Weber Poultry Roaster.
-This has an integrated infuser that creates a flow of aromatic steam that will help roast your bird to perfection.

 Ingredients: